 Boyle is a tiny town located in the state of Mississippi.
 With a population of 497 people and just one neighborhood, Boyle is the 207th largest community in Mississippi.

-Being a small town, Boyle does not have a public transit system used by locals to get to and from work.
+Boyle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Boyle are among the most well-educated in the nation: 41.27% of adults in Boyle have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Boyle are very well educated compared to the average community in the nation: 37.47% of adults in Boyle have a bachelor's degree or even advanced degree.

-The per capita income in Boyle in 2022 was $21,354, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $85,416 for a family of four.
+The per capita income in Boyle in 2022 was $21,770, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $87,080 for a family of four.
 However, Boyle contains both very wealthy and poor people as well.

 Boyle is an extremely ethnically-diverse town.
 The people who call Boyle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boyle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boyle include German, Slovene, English, Irish, and French.
+Important ancestries of people in Boyle include Slovene, German, English, Irish, and Italian.

 The most common language spoken in Boyle is English.
 Other important languages spoken here include Polish and African languages.